cs1302uga/cs1302-hw-savable/README.md

    an appropriate Javadoc comment outlining the format of the file this method will create.

-1. Use your compile script to reCompile your code and run `check1302`.
+1. Use your compile script to recompile your code and run `check1302`.

 <hr/>